This article was originally published on Satish Talim's personal blog, and with his kind permission, we are sharing it here for Codeship readers.

 Also take the time to write good benchmarks.
 These follow a very simple idiom and provide an additional window into code design that's lacking in many testing tools.
 I love the benchmarking tool so much that I wrote a series of micro-benchmarks (http://github.com/feyeleanor/GoSpeed) that give some fascinating insights into how different platforms perform and are occasionally helpful when I’m deciding how best to optimize code.

-The consensus seems to be that “OO” modeling using interfaces and concurrency patterns are the two most important aspects of the language to master.
+The consensus seems to be that “OO” modeling using interfaces and concurrency patterns are the two most important aspects of the language to controller.
 However, saying that probably serves to put a lot of people off learning Go, which is a real shame.
 It is perfectly possible to write large volumes of really useful Go without using either of these two quite complex aspects of the language.

 So my advice is, start writing Go code using the easy parts of the language, and the complicated parts will make sense to you over time.